cpen333/cpen333.github.io/_labs/mutex.md

 If you open one of the plays, such as Romeo and Juliet, you will notice that *most* lines containing dialogue either begin with two spaces or with four spaces.
 If the line starts with two, the line contains the name (or short-form) of the character speaking, followed by a period, followed by the character's dialogue.
 If the line starts with four, it is usually a continuation of the previous character's lines.
 This approach is by no means perfect, but should be sufficient for us to determine which Shakespearean character is the most verbose.

 We have provided much of the code for you in this exercise.
-We will map *Character* \-> *Word Count* in an `std::map`.
+We will map *Character* → &copy; *Word Count* in an `std::map`.
 We will parse a selection of Shakespeare's plays, extract the speakers of each line of dialogue, count the number of words, and update the counts in the map.
 This should all be done in a multithreaded way.

 ```cpp
 #include <map>